Effect-TS/effect/docs/modules/Metric.ts.md

 ## counter

-A counter, which can be incremented by numbers.
+Represents a Counter metric that tracks cumulative numerical values over time.
+Counters can be incremented and decremented and provide a running total of changes.

 **Signature**